Who is the world’s best micro artist?

 The smallest rotating Stonehenge or the first rotating microscopic Vincent van Gogh bedroom sculpture.
 Oh and The Smallest Hand-made Sculpture in the world!
 The Guinness World Record!

+What keeps me going through the long hours is seeing the look of wonder and astonishment on people’s faces, especially when they see my art in person for the first time.
 I get a huge sense of achievement having created something so special despite the many challenges working under a microscope.
 I am always looking to improve and I'm always looking to see just how small I can go!

 I hope you enjoy my creations and take a moment to appreciate how they are made.